Senate · Afternoon Sitting

 Order, Sen. (Prof.) Ojienda!
 Just have your seat.
 Before this Motion was processed, the leadership sat and agreed to basic House rules.
 One of those rules was that there shall be no points of order raised on any Senator who is on their feet contributing to this Motion.
 Again, I caution the Senators not to abuse that particular House rule, that you be factual.
 Remember, we have not suspended the S…

-Sen. (Prof.) Tom Ojienda Odhiambo, SC
+Sen. (Prof.) Tom Ojienda Odhiambo, SCOrange Democratic Movement

 Mr. Speaker, Sir, I will proceed and since Sen. Eddie will have a chance to speak, I will drop it, so that I move in a more structured manner.